 The inner tent is made from what Kelty calls a No-see-um mesh.
 This means that if you choose to not use the fly, it is not as see-through as most tents.
 The floor is tough enough with a 68 denier fabric, however, if you are really looking to use this as a backpacking tent then we always recommend a footprint to help preserve your tent for as long as possible.
-You just never know when a sharp rock or even twig will pierce your floor and ruin the integrity of your tent!
+You just never know when a sharp rock or even twig will pierce your floor and ruin the integrity of your three person tent!

 In terms of gear storage, we were a little disappointed to see that there is only one entrance, so having a second vestibule for easy access gear is not an option.
 However, because there is so much room in the tent, plus the vestibule, this should not be a problem.

 Kelty has also designed this 3 person tent to be very quick and easy to set up, with color-coded sections, easy corners and clips.
 And packing it up is fast and easy with the wide mouth bag, a nice touch.